supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/tutorial.md

 ### Customize Developer Config

-Let's add two fields, last name and title, to be synced and accessible for our customer to map.
+Let's add two fields, last name and title, to be synced.
+These will be avilable for our customer to map.

 1. Modify the `contactSchema` in `apps/sample-app/supaglue-config/contact.ts`: